ajbass/lit/README.md

 The output is a data frame of p-values where the rows are SNPs and the columns are different implementations of LIT to test for latent genetic
-interactions: the first column (`wlit`) uses a linear kernel, the second column (`ulit`) uses a projection kernel, and the third column (`alit`) maximizes the number of discoveries by combining the p-values of the linear and projection kernels.
+interactions:

+- `wlit` uses a linear kernel to measure pairwise similarity for the genotype and trait matrices
+- `ulit` uses a projection kernel to measure pairwise similarity for the genotype and trait matrices
+- `alit` combines the p-values of `wlit` and `ulit` using a Cauchy combination test to maximize the number of discoveries

-For large GWAS datasets (e.g., biobank-sized), the `lit()` function is not computationally feasible.
+For large GWAS datasets (e.g., biobank-sized), the `lit()` function is not computationally feasible because the genotypes cannot be loaded in `R`.
 Instead, the `lit_plink()` function can be applied directly to plink files.
 To demonstrate how to use the function, we use the example plink files from the `genio` package:

 ``` r
 # load genio package